juliencombattelli/env-config/README.md

 sudo rm /etc/sudoers.d/$USER
 ```

+### Configuration

+Some options might be adjusted in the generated conf/local.conf file after
+sourcing the ec-init-build-env script.
+They are documented directly in this
+local.conf file.

+### Installation results

 Packages will be installed with the appropriate package manager considering the
 current distribution, platform and required version, and there configuration
 will be deployed in appropriate places.